Skip to main content

 UCS-2 (unicode/emojis)70 characters67 characters per segment

-If your SMS contains variables (e.g. firstName, appointmentDate), the actual total cost may vary.
-The final number of characters, and therefore segments, depends on the length of each variable’s value at the time the message is sent.
-A short variable like “Tom” uses fewer characters than “Christopher”, which could push your message into an additional segment.
+If your SMS contains variables (e.g. firstName), the final cost may vary, since the number of characters, and therefore segments, depends on each variable’s value at send time.

 SMS Credit Calculator